mboinet/ttrss-mobile/README.md

 * settings page: only number of articles to load as of now

 Other features to come are tracked as issues.
-Don't hesitate to give a hand or request things :-)
+Feel free to give a hand or request things :-)